ethereum/builder-specs/specs/validator.md

 **WARNING**: Validators must be careful to not get slashed when orchestrating the duplicate building pathways.
   See the [section on slashing](#proposer-slashing) for more information.

+### Liveness failsafe

+Honest proposers implement a "circuit breaker" condition operationalized by the beacon node that is triggered by some number of missing slots over a given period of time.
+This condition reduces the scope of the failure domain in the event there is some failure with the external builder network (malicious or otherwise).

+When the circuit breaker is active, the honest proposer **MUST** not make any use of the external builder network (so any building happens locally).

+The specifics of instantiating, activating and deactivating the circuit breaker are given below.
+There are references to two parameters `ALLOWED_FAULTS` and `FAULT_INSPECTION_WINDOW` and the selection of concrete values for these constants is discussed after specifying the mechanics.

+#### Failsafe initialization

+When a beacon client first boots, the circuit breaker is instantiated with the liveness parameters and is **not** active.

+#### Failsafe activation

+The circuit breaker becomes active if a liveness fault is observed locally which is determined by considering the beacon chain over a rolling window of `FAULT_INSPECTION_WINDOW` slots.

+If the total number of missing slots during any window is *more than* `ALLOWED_FAULTS`, the circuit breaker becomes active.

+#### Failsafe recovery

+If the circuit breaker is active and the total number of missing slots during the inspection window becomes less than or equal to `ALLOWED_FAULTS`, the circuit breaker deactivates.
+The beacon client continues to monitor the chain on a rolling basis to consider re-activation.

+#### Selecting liveness parameters

+Beacon clients select randomized values from the following ranges when initializing the circuit breaker (so at boot time and once for each unique boot).

+* `ALLOWED_FAULTS`: between `1` and `SLOTS_PER_EPOCH // 2`
+* `FAULT_INSPECTION_WINDOW`: between `SLOTS_PER_EPOCH` and `2 * SLOTS_PER_EPOCH`

 ## How to avoid slashing